 Initially, a customer will submit a PARCA application requesting the capacity they need.
 We will use the information provided in the PARCA application to determine how and when the capacity requested can be delivered.

-An important aspect of the PARCA arrangement is that it helps the customer and National Grid to progress their own projects in parallel.
+An important aspect of the PARCA arrangement is that it helps the customer and National Gas Transmission to progress their own projects in parallel.
 It also assures the customer that capacity has been reserved with the option to buy it later.
-The financial commitment to the capacity (allocation of capacity) itself is required only once the customer and National Grid are relatively sure that their projects will go ahead.
+The financial commitment to the capacity (allocation of capacity) itself is required only once the customer and National Gas are relatively sure that their projects will go ahead.

 The connection and capacity processes are separate, but they can become dependent on each other.
 To prevent stranded capacity, we won't allocate reserved capacity if a new or modified connection is required, unless a full connection offer (FCO) has been reached and accepted.
 Typically, it can take between 6-12 months to receive and sign an FCO, so the A2O process (if required) needs to be started at least 12 months before the capacity allocation date defined in the PARCA contract.